-- [x] The use of a Commission approved GARMIN GPS device will be compulsory at all events.
+- [x] The use of an Exco approved GARMIN GPS device will be compulsory at all events.
 No competitor may start an event without an approved and operational GARMIN GPS device fitted to the vehicle.
 Refer SSR 318 A [viii] i) - a) The Garmin GPS must comply with the following: - 1.
 Must be Garmin technology - 2.
 Must be able to load custom maps onto a SD or Proprietary Garmin Data Card, SD, Micro SD and Garmin Data cards Must be clearly marked with the competitor number in black ink on white sticker. - 3.
 Must be able to record track logs with a minimum of ten thousand (10 000) points or more. - 4.
 Must be IPX7 rated (can handle wetness but not submersion). - 5.
 Ideally should take an external antenna which should be mounted on the top of the vehicle with the cabling safely routed and protected.
-Units which do not have an external antenna capability should be mounted as much into the open as possible in order to obtain the best possible satellite coverage. - 6.
-Power to any unit should be direct via Dual Fuses (positive and negative lines) from the battery.
+Units which do not have an external antenna capability should be mounted as much into the open as possible in order to obtain the best possible satellite coverage.